theaulait/final/src/abbr/README.md

 > Th qck brwn fx jmpd vr th lzy dgs.

 Your task is to fill in implementation in [Abbreviate.java](Abbreviate.java).
-We'e provided a simple test `main()` for you; feel free to add additional lines to test your code further.
+We've provided a simple test `main()` for you; feel free to add additional lines to test your code further.